Garry-02/ReminderApp/BreakdownOfWork.md

   November 9 (Third Sprint Start)

 Garry :
-  I worked on the following tasks : Admin/user capabilities(not complete yet)
+  I worked on the following tasks :

-  I watched the following videos : Github auth, upload images
+  I watched the following videos :

 James :
   I worked on the following tasks : upload profile pics(not working yet)